-Camden Computing Services, located in the Business and Science building, provides computing support for instructional programs through the following general services: instructional aid for course assignments; assistance in accessing information stored in microcomputers, minicomputers, and mainframes through flyers, documentation, tutorials, seminars, and consultation; and electronic communications (e-mail, news, campus-wide information).
-For further information, call 856-225-6286 or go online to: http://www.camden.rutgers.edu/RUCS-Camden/index.php
+Camden Computing Services, located in the Business and Science building, provides computing support for instructional programs through the following general services: instructional aid for course assignments; assistance in accessing information stored in

 STUDENT HEALTH SERVICES

 Rutgers University offers health services at each campus to help meet the needs of students and promote a culture of wellness throughout the university community.
 Your academic program's location and your school of enrollment determine which health center you are designated to use.